liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 ![2017-03-15-resteasy-core.png]({{ site.url }}/assets/2017-03-15-resteasy-core.png)

 As the diagram shown above, there are three core classes that forms the RESTEasy basic structure: `ReseteasyDeployment`, `ResteasyProviderFactory`, and `ResourceMethodRegistry`.
-I have written [RESTEasy Implementation of JAX-RS SPEC 2.0 Section 3.7](http://weinan.io/2017/03/04/jaxrs-spec3_7.html)[^jaxrs-spec3_7] to explain the design of `ResourceMethodRegistry` and the following URL matching classes.
+I have written _RESTEasy Implementation of JAX-RS SPEC 2.0 Section 3.7._[^jaxrs-spec3_7](abbreviated as [sec3.7] in this article) to explain the design of `ResourceMethodRegistry` and the following URL matching classes.
 You may want to check the article for more details on RESTEasy implementation of URL matching process and method invoking process.

 [^jaxrs-spec3_7]: [RESTEasy Implementation of JAX-RS SPEC 2.0 Section 3.7](http://weinan.io/2017/03/04/jaxrs-spec3_7.html).